dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 >
 > $ Read~Rate = \frac{Number~of~All~Decoded~Barcode~Results}{Number~of~All~Target~Barcodes} $
 >
-> Do bear in mind that, if one of these metrics is prioritized, the other two may not be ideal.
+> Do bear in mind that if one metric is prioritized, the other two may be negatively affected.

 ## Strengthen Image Features for Localization